IIIF/api/source/presentation/4.0/model.md

 An Annotation _MUST_ have an HTTP(S) URI given in `id`.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][org-w3c-webanno-protocol].

 When Annotations are used to associate content resources with a Canvas, the content resource is linked in the `body` of the Annotation.
 The URI of the Canvas _MUST_ be repeated in the `target` property of the Annotation, or the `source` property of a Specific Resource used in the `target` property.
+Note that the URI of the Canvas in the `target` property _MAY_ have a media fragment appended to it, thereby selecting a rectangular region within the Container's frame of reference.
 Content that is to be rendered as part of the Container _MUST_ be associated by an Annotation that has the `motivation` value `painting`.

 Annotations in IIIF _SHOULD NOT_ use the `bodyValue` property defined by the Web Annotation Data Model, but instead use the more consistent TextualBody class.

+For Timelines and Canvases, Annotations _MUST NOT_ target spatial or temporal points or regions outside of the bounds of the Container.
+For Scenes with a `duration`, Annotations _MUST NOT_ target temporal points or regions outside of that duration.
+Scenes, Canvases and other content with spatial extents _MUST NOT_ be annotated directly onto a Timeline which does not have a spatial extent.
+Resources with a `duration`, including Timelines and Canvases, _MAY_ be painted into Canvases and Scenes without a `duration`, however the playback of the resource will not able to be controlled or synchronized with the playback of other time-based media.

 __Properties__<br/>
 An Annotation _MUST_ have the following properties: [id](#id), [type](#type), [target](#target), [motivation](#motivation).<br/><br/>